-The real assets category, which includes real estate, timber, agriculture and infrastructure, returned 4.0% during the fiscal year and performed mostly in line with its performance benchmark.
-The real estate allocation which is approximately 65% of the portfolio, returned 2.0% over the year and trailed its benchmark return of 3.9%.
-The Infrastructure portfolio, still relatively young, returned 8.0% over the year and meaningfully outperformed its benchmark.
+The real assets category, which includes real estate, timber, agriculture and infrastructure, returned 4.7% during the fiscal year, outperforming its performance benchmark (2.4%).
+The real estate allocation which is approximately 65% of the portfolio, returned 0.8% over the year and trailed its benchmark return of 1.5%.
+The Infrastructure portfolio, still relatively young, returned 21.2% over the year and meaningfully outperformed its benchmark.
 In aggregate, the real assets portfolio has been additive from both an absolute and relative perspective over the trailing 5-year period.

-The ATRS private equity portfolio returned 4.9% on a time-weighted return basis during the fiscal year benefitting the Total Fund's absolute and relative performance.
-The private equity portfolio also exceeded its long-term objective of adding over 2 percentage points above publicly traded equities during both the fiscal year period, as well as over the trailing 3-year, 5-year and since inception (4/1997) periods.
+The ATRS private equity portfolio returned 33.3% on a time-weighted return basis during the fiscal year benefitting the Total Fund's absolute performance.
+The private equity portfolio is benchmarked against the broad U.S. equity stock market plus a 2% premium.
+This benchmark earned 65.9% over the one-year period, proving a difficult bogey to meet.
+Over the long-term, the private equity portfolio has exceeded this performance benchmark by 1.3 percentage points, earning 12.9% since inception (4/1997).